LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab07/Lab7Instructions.md

 - Labels

+### Implementation

-Make a Form that could be used to enter an on-line raffle contest.
+Make a web page containing a form that could be used to enter an on-line raffle contest.
 You can decide on the prize.
 Your page should contain the following:

 1. A heading with an appropriate header and a paragraph describing the raffle contest.
 2. A form.
-   - The form should contain following input elements:
+   - The form should contain input elements for the following user input:
      - Name.
      - E-mail address.
      - Mailing address.